 Patience Agbabi: “The Wife of Bafa” (July 2013)

 Jean “Binta” Breeze: Performance of “The Wife of Bath in Brixton Market” (2009)

-Carol Robinson’s ASL abstract of “Go Ask Alisoun: Geoffrey Chaucer and Deafland” in special issue of the Global Circulation Project of Literature Compass.
+ASL abstract of Carol Robinson’s “Go Ask Alisoun: Geoffrey Chaucer and Deafland” in special issue of the Global Circulation Project of Literature Compass (in production).